 The primary focus of New Jersey gambling laws is on the operator.
-A person who merely takes part in an illegal gambling game will not face a specific charge.
+A person who merely takes part in an illegal gambling game will typically not face a specific charge.
 However, there is only a thin line between a player and an operator.
-A player who informs his friend about an illegal game will be charged with promoting gambling.
+For example, a player who informs his or her friend about an illegal game could be charged with promoting gambling.
 This is a far more serious charge.
 The definition of promoting gambling is broad and includes:

 - participating in the proceeds of a gambling activity